 3. Create a consistent and comfortable sleep environment

-Apart from the newborn days when you’re helping your baby establish the correct times for waking and sleeping, it’s important to craft a sleep environment your baby can depend on day after day.
-Here are a few boxes you can check off to ensure a conducive sleep setting for your snuggly babe:
+Beyond the newborn days, when you’re helping your baby establish the correct times for waking and sleeping, it’s useful to provide a consistent and safe sleep environment your baby can depend on day after day.

 • Choose a quiet room away from outside noise.